JamesOwenHall/SEG3125-Project/README.md

 Ensure that you have [Node.js](http://nodejs.org/) installed on your system.
 Once this is completed do the following:

-* Run `npm install`
+* Run `npm run init`

-This will install all of the project's dependecies.
+This will install all of the server-side and front-end dependencies.

 * Run `npm start`

-This will start the server on port 3000.
+This will run browersify and create the main script bundle as well as starting the server on port 3000.